-- 5. (1) Go to the website, click on the Internal Revenue Code link, click on Subtitle A, and scroll down to Sec.
-61. This section defines gross income broadly.
-In addition to the 15 items specifically listed as income, Sec.
-61 directs the reader to other IRC sections and indicates that the list of income items is not all-inclusive.
-In general, the IRC takes a broad view of income; everything is income unless an IRC section specifies that the amount is not income. - (2) To find the case, go to the website and click on the US Tax Court link on the left side of the page.
-Enter the name Mark Spitz in the search bar. - a.
+- 5. (1) A Google search will likely produce a variety of links, including one to Cornell University Law School's Legal Information Institute (law.cornell.edu/uscode/text/26/61).
+This section defines gross income broadly.
+In addition to the 14 items specifically listed as income, § 61 directs the reader to other IRC sections and indicates that the list of income items is not all-inclusive.
+In general, the IRC takes a broad view of income; everything is income unless an IRC section specifies that the amount is not income. - (2) To find the case, go to the U.S. Tax Court website and on the "Orders & Opinions" drop down menu, click on Opinions Search.
+Enter the name Mark Spitz in the "Case Name Keyword" field and click on the Search button. - a.
 The tax years are 2001 and 2002, as indicated in the first sentence of the case, not 2006, the year in the citation, which is the year the case was decided. - b.
 As noted above, 2006. - c.
 The court decided in favor of the IRS. - d.
-At the end of the decision, the penalty in Sec.
-6662 is discussed.
+At the end of the decision, the penalty in § 6662 is discussed.
 This section imposes a 20% accuracy-related penalty on any portion of a tax liability underpayment (the situation in which Mr. Spitz found himself) attributable to a substantial understatement of income tax.
 Mr. Spitz was found not liable for the penalty because the court indicated that he was unsophisticated in tax law and had relied on a competent adviser to prepare his return. - 6. a.
+From the "Orders & Opinions" drop down menu, click on Opinions Search.
 On the "Opinions Search" tab, review the "Opinion Type" choices. - b./c.
-On the "Opinions Search" tab, select the appropriate opinion type and enter a common last name in the "Case Name Keyword" bar. - d.
-Click on the Rules tab on the upper left side of the page.
+From the "Orders & Opinions" drop down menu, click on Opinions Search.
+On the "Opinions Search" tab, select the appropriate opinion type, and enter a common last name in the "Case Name Keyword" bar. - d.
+From the "Rules & Guidance" drop down menu, click on Tax Court Rules. - e.
+The student e-mail should summarize the items above.
+Look for proper grammar and e-mail etiquette in addition to the correct answer.